zoxpx/pxdocs/content/portworx-install-with-kubernetes/on-premise/install-pks/install-pks-vsphere-local.md

 layout: page
 title: "Portworx install on PKS on vSphere using local datastores"
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk
-meta-description: "Find out how to install PX in a PKS Kubernetes cluster on vSphere and have PX provide highly available volumes to any application deployed via Kubernetes."
+meta-description: "Find out how to install Portworx in a PKS Kubernetes cluster on vSphere and have Portworx provide highly available volumes to any application deployed via Kubernetes."
 hidden: true
 disableprevnext: true
 ---